Coming November 2018

 While taking the Ignatian Spiritual Exercises, I repeatedly wondered: does a Franciscan extended retreat exist?
-Inviting the Franciscan-inspired retreatant to move from story to life and life to story?
+A retreat that invites the Franciscan-inspired retreatant to move from story to life and life to story.

 Without medieval scholasticism?
 Especially without medieval scholasticism!